appukuttan-shailesh/Website/SOPs/Memberclicks/Vouchers.rst

 Setting up waiver vouchers
 ###########################

-OCNS waives fees for various sets of attendees.
+OCNS waives conference fees for various sets of attendees.
 Please check with the treasurer every year to confirm what the waivers are.

 The Board
 ==========